How to Decorate Cookies

 Cookies don't have to have elaborate decorations to be worthy of your holiday cookie trays.
 Sometimes it just takes a little extra touch to elevate the simplest frosted cookies into party-ready treats.
 Try spreading cookies with frosting or icing, and then sprinkle on colored sugar or other decorations in a contrasting color.

 Here's a perfect example of how a simple sugar cookie can look extra-special with very simple decorations.
 This technique is so easy, even your littlest kids can help out.
+Simply fill a piping bag with a soft frosting like Sugar Cookie Frosting, swirl it on, and finish with sprinkles.

 Dipping a cookie in chocolate is a quick and easy way to add eye-appeal and enticing flavor to any cookie.
 Here's how to do it: